-Chapter 1: Pricing and the economy acknowledged the economic importance of the alcohol industry, particularly in the Western Cape.
+Chapter 1: Pricing and the Economy, acknowledged the economic importance of the alcohol industry, particularly in the Western Cape.
 The economic contribution is, however, dwarfed by the costs of alcohol-related harms and that - along with the other social harms - necessitated a revised policy focus aimed at reducing alcohol-related harms.
 In addressing demand drivers, the policy proposed lobbying for a national ban on alcohol advertising that is visible to any persons under the age of 18.
-On the provincial level the WCG will prohibit advertising, marketing and promotion of alcohol products and companies at all events organised by the WCG.
+On the provincial level, in the event that a total ban is not achieved, the WCG would prohibit advertising, marketing and promotion of alcohol products and companies at all WCG public facilities and events organised by the WCG.
 Alcohol-related harms interventions at all public health and social service facilities in the Western Cape as well as for community action engagement interventions is supported.
 To address supply drivers, the policy endorses a provincially determined framework that would set maximum limits for trading hours in line with the alcohol-related harms reduction approach, with provision for exceptions based on set criteria.
-Reducing the availability of alcohol by piloting the regulation of the density of outlets, regulating trading days and hours and evaluating available studies or initiating a study to determine effective and cost-efficient disruption mechanisms that could be implemented to increase the real cost of taking legally produced alcohol into the illegal market were also confirmed.
+Reducing the availability of alcohol by regulating the density of outlets, regulating trading days and hours and evaluating available studies or initiating a study to determine effective and cost-efficient disruption mechanisms that could be implemented to increase the real cost of taking legally produced alcohol into the illegal market were also confirmed.
 Lobbying national government to increase the price of alcohol through increasing excise tax and/or introducing minimum unit pricing, tighten definitions and regulations of ales and beer, incentivise the reduction of the ethanol content and implement a tracking system of liquor products were other interventions endorsed.